craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Return
 When you miss with an attack with this weapon, it returns to you in an arc.
 You may recollect this weapon as a part of the weapon attack if you succeed on a DC12 Sleight of Hand check.
 If you fail this check, the weapon harmlessly lands within 5ft of you.

+You may always activate a weapon's Return Special, even if you have already activated it

 ### Pointtack
 Please see the [[#Targeting Table]] below.